leephan2k1/manga-app/README.md

 ### Name

-Kyoto comes from the name of an old Japanese place.
+[Kyoto](https://en.wikipedia.org/wiki/Kyoto) comes from the name of the old capital of Japan.
 I was impressed by the beauty of Kyoto so I used this name

 [Go to table of contents](https://github.com/leephan2k1/manga-app#the-official-website-is-kyotomangalive) 🔼